Harsh1106/CAP--770/README.md

 # CAP-770
-A Repo containing some C++ codes of DSA.
+A Repo containing some C++ implementations of DSA.